-Dr. Huffman is certified in a type of neurofeedback called Low Emission Neurofeedback System (LENS).
+As one of the only certified practitioner of neurofeedback in Portland, Dr. Huffman uses a type called Low Emission Neurofeedback System (LENS).
 LENS is well known for being extremely gentle while procuring long lasting results.
 Sessions are much faster and shorter than traditional NFB, so it is ideal for young children or others who have difficulty sitting still, but all people appreciate the shorter sessions.
 The treatment portion of your visit will last about 3-5 minutes on average.
 At first, the changes are short-lived, but the changes gradually become more enduring as the brain remembers these new patterns.
 The process is much like exercising or doing physical therapy with the brain, enhancing cognitive flexibility and control.
 Most research suggests that significant improvements seem to occur 75 to 80% of the time.
 For an interesting meta-analysis of neurofeedback and its abilities, read this article here.

 For more information contact Dr. J. Brooke Huffman, ND at email@example.com or to make an appointment call 503-841-6828